raiyaan-abdullah/raiyaan-abdullah.github.io/_pages/about.md

   * Mentor: 2019, 2021
   * Supervised by: Dr. Sejuti Rahman

   International Robot Olympiad (IRO) is a prestigious olympiad in robotics participated by children aged 6-18 years worldwide.
 I had the opportunity to mentor the young talents from my country.
-My responsibilities involved overlooking their progress, assisting them with programming and hardware issues and teaching them to overcome critical challenges.
+My responsibilities involved overseeing their progress, assisting them with programming and hardware issues and teaching them to overcome critical challenges.
 In 2019, the 15-member team won a gold, two silver and six bronze medals with a technical award.
 In 2021, the 16-member team won four gold, two silver and five bronze medals with four technical awards.

 Publications